 Dear Parent/Guardian: To save you time and effort, the information you gave on your Free and Reduced Price School Meals Application may be shared with other programs for which your children may qualify.
 For the following programs, we must have your permission to share your information.
 Sending in this form will not change whether your children get free or reduced price meals.
 No!
-I DO NOT want information from my Free and Reduced Price School Meals Application shared with any of these programs.
-If you checked no, stop h in this form.
-Your inform ere.
-You do not have to completo ation will not be shared. e or send fficials to share information from eals Application with (Mark EAC eleased.)
-School A Administration for purposes of th e student fee waiver program.
-School ( Counselor programs (testing fees , college applications, scholarships, e ∍tc).
-Middle S School/High School Activity prog rams fee waiver/reduction.
-Ashland Ministerial Assn. for programs f or students VFW Toys for Tots programs for students.
-Back-to- -School Backpack program for stu udents.
-Kids Cu pboard program for students If you checked ye es to the Yes box above, fil l out the form below.
-Child's Name: School: Grade: Child's Name: School: Grade: Child's Name: School: Grade: Child's Name: Signature of Parent t/Guardian: Date: Printed Name: Address: For more informa For more information on the student fee waiver program or other programs that your child may benefit from, you may call the building principal at your child's school.
+I DO NOT want information from my Free and Application shared with any of these programs.
+Reduced Price School Meals If you checked no, stop here.
+You do not have to complete or send in this form.
+Your information will not be shared.
+Yes!
+I DO want school officials to share information School Meals Application with from my Free and Reduced Price (Mark EACH program to which you want inform ation released.)
+School Administration for purposes of the stu dent fee waiver program.
+School Counselor programs (testing fees, col lege applications, scholarships, etc).
+Middle School/High School Activity programs fee waiver/reduction.
+Ashland Ministerial Assn. for programs for st udents.
+VFW Toys for Tots programs for students. - Back-to-School Backpack program for studen its. - Kids Cupboard program for students.
+Concussion Testing program for students.
+If you checked yes to the Yes box above, fill out the for rm below.
+Child's Name: School/Grade: Child's Name: School/Grade: Child's Name: School/Grade: Child's Name: School/Grade: Signature of Parent/Guardian: Date: Printed Name: Address:

+For more information on the student fee waiver program or other programs that your child may benefit from, you may call the building principal at your child's school.